Syrian Kurds begin withdrawal, accuse Turkey of violating truce | DW | 24.10.2019

 "The required response was given with the framework of self-defense," the ministry said.

-Under the terms of the deal, the SDF is to withdraw from a 30 kilometer (19 miles) section of the border by next Tuesday and hand control over to the Russian and Syrian militaries.
+Under the terms of the deal, the SDF is to withdraw from a 30-kilometer (19-mile) section of the border by next Tuesday and hand control over to the Russian and Syrian militaries.

 Kurds begin to pull back